a photo of a home.

 Amazon Echo and Google NestSmart speakers and displays are the starting point for most smart homes Amazon/Google

 The Google Home/Nest and Amazon Echo systems are a good place to start, with the former generally better at answering questions and internet search queries, while the latter offers a marginally more complete smart home control system.
-There's nothing stopping you from buying both, but using both systems to control your home will quickly get confusing, so we recommend you picking one and sticking to it.
+There's nothing stopping you from buying both, but using both systems to control your home will quickly get confusing, so we recommend you pick one and stick to it.

-Samsung SmartThings is another option, especially if you aren't interested in using a voice assistant to control your home (although SmartThings can be controlled with Alexa and Google Assistant, if you so wish).
-SmartThings sells a hub, plus a range of sensors and other smart home accessories, and is compatible with many devices from other smart home devices.
+Samsung SmartThings is another option, especially if you aren't interested in using a voice assistant to control your home (although SmartThings can be controlled with Alexa and Google Assistant if you so wish).
+SmartThings sells a hub as a standalone or built-in to their new smart TVs, plus a range of sensors and other smart home accessories, and is compatible with many devices from other smart home devices.

 If you opt for Google Home or Amazon Alexa, you'll want to buy additional Echo Dot or Nest Mini speakers and place them throughout the home, where they can hear your instructions and speak back to you.
-Alternatively, products like light switches by iDevices and the Ecobee SmartThermostat have Alexa built in — but remember that Alexa run on non-Amazon products does not always have the same features as an Echo, as is the case with the Sonos One speaker.
+Alternatively, products like light switches by iDevices, smart TVs by Samsung or LG, and the Ecobee SmartThermostat have Alexa built in — but remember that Alexa run on non-Amazon products does not always have the same features as an Echo, as is the case with the Sonos One speaker.
+(Note: Sonos's new smart speakers, Sonos Era 100 and Era 300, have Amazon Alexa built-in and can function like an Echo smart speaker.
+You need to have an Alexa account.)

 Read More: